 OUR TEACHING METHOD

-A lot of parents focus on teaching their kids to read through phonics method.
-A method which decodes writings by breaking down the words into individual sounds represented by a letter.
+A lot of parents focus on teaching their kids to read through the phonics method.
+A method that decodes writings by breaking down the words into individual sounds represented by a letter.
 We used a different approach – the Whole Word Method.

 Whole Word/Language method or “Look and Say” is an alternative teaching method that teaches children to read through pattern recognition, rather than decoding the word into letters.
 I noticed Skye loses interest when we tried teaching her to read using the Phonics method.
 The process requires more time and effort and yet less engaging.
 With the whole language instruction method, some of our practices include: sight-memorization techniques, reading aloud, prioritizing finding engaging reading materials, and comprehension exercises.

 The downside of the Whole Word/Language method though is that sometimes she tends to guess when faced with an unfamiliar word.
 There were times when I doubted she really can read, maybe she’s just memorizing words.
 But when she’s able to read several books from cover to cover, I knew she really can read at 3!
 If you believe that children will learn to read naturally, just as they learn to talk and walk, the Whole Word/Language method is a good approach to reach reading.